cobermai/rfx_discharge_prediction/README.md

 ### Data

-Download data from pernkopf@rfxssh.igi.cnr.it (/mnt/N41a/scratch/rigoni/hvptf)
+Download data with scp pernkopf@rfxssh.igi.cnr.it:/mnt/N41a/scratch/rigoni/hvptf /path/to/local/file
+Contact Christoph Obermair to get access information.

 ### Project Organization
 The following project skeleton is used for the project.